FAA Owner Trust

 Export Trusts for Newly Purchased Aircraft

-TVPX can establish short-term trusts to assist non-US owners who only need US registration for a short period of time until the aircraft is exported.
+TVPX can establish short-term trusts to assist non-US owners who only need US registration for a short period of time until the aircraft is exported and re-registered in another jurisdiction.
 Because of its unrivaled experience, TVPX understands the complexities and requirements related to the export process and can provide valuable solutions to issues that can arise.

 Sales Facilitation Trusts